(in alphabetical order) Australian School of Contemporary Chinese (ASCC)

-Founded in Canberra in November 2003, ASCC is an accredited and registered Specialist Education Provider by the ACT Board of Senior Secondary School (BSSS).
+Founded in November 2003, ASCC is an accredited and registered Specialist Education Provider by the ACT Board of Senior Secondary Studies (BSSS).
 It has more than 40 experienced educators, scholars, teachers and administrators who plan and/or teach various levels to cater for students from pre-school to Year 12.

 All teachers must be trained before teaching in the classrooms.
 All are required to have teaching experience gained in their home countries and districts, with relevant qualifications.
 Most are native Mandarin speakers.

-Currently there are four campuses at Belconnen, Civic, Gungahlin and Woden, which operate classes for students from school-age to adults.
+Currently there are campuses at Belconnen, Braddon, Civic, Gungahlin and Woden, which operate classes for students from school-age to adults.
 For details of class locations, levels and times see www.standardchineseschool.act.edu.au/

-A recently established community language school with three campuses - Belconnen, Woden and Gungahlin.
+A young and fast growing school with three campuses - Belconnen, Woden and Gungahlin.

-The school focuses on teaching Ma Liping textbooks, which are highly recognised by Chinese language teaching experts around the world as the most effective model in teaching heritage school age children to speak and read Chinese.
+The school focuses on teaching Ma Liping textbooks, recognised by Chinese language teaching experts around the world as an effective model to teach heritage school age children to speak and read Chinese.

 Requirements: children from 5 years old with basic oral communication skills in Mandarin for the Ma Liping Program.
 Children from 5 years old for the program at Canberra College.

 A small community language school for families living in or near Queanbeyan.
-The school offers Mandarin language classes for school-aged children for 2 hours on school term weekends.
-Classes are held in the Queanbeyan Multicultural Centre, Rutledge St, Queanbeyan.
+The school offers Mandarin language classes for school-aged children for 2 hours on school term Saturdays.
+Classes are held in the Queanbeyan High School, Surveyor St & Agnes Ave, Queanbeyan.